Warming, other factors worsened Pakistan floods, study finds | Science-Environment

 There are many ingredients to the still ongoing humanitarian crisis — some meteorological, some economic, some societal, some historic and construction oriented.
 Add to that weather records that don't go back far enough in time.

-With such complications and limitations, the team of international scientists looking at the disaster couldn't quantify how much climate change had increased the likelihood and frequency of the flooding, said authors of the study.
-It was released Thursday but not yet peer reviewed.
+With such complications and limitations, the team of international scientists looking at the disaster couldn't quantify how much climate change had increased the likelihood and frequency of the flooding, said the authors of the study.
+It was released Thursday but has not yet been peer-reviewed.

 What happened "would have been a disastrously high rainfall event without climate change, but it's worse because of climate change," Otto said.
 "And especially in this highly vulnerable region, small changes matter a lot."
 But other human factors that put people in harm's way and weren't adequate to control the water were even bigger influences.